 Types of generator

 The actual power source for the generator is the next challenge.
-Early systems in the 1970s and 80s used modified car engines but the problem there is the noise[for the purposes of part C of the Approved Documents] - Noise is unwanted sound., even when heavily insulated.
+Early systems in the 1970s and 80s used modified car engines but the problem there is the noise[for the purposes of part E of the Approved Documents] - Noise is unwanted sound., even when heavily insulated.
 It had to be situated in an outbuilding or garage.
 Recent developments have focused on Stirling engines which are much more akin to refrigerator technology so they are quiet and long term reliable.
-However the various commercial field trials over the last few years seem to have stalled although one or two manufacturers may yet pull it off.
+However the various commercial field trials over the last few years seem to have stalled although one or two manufacturers such as Baxi with their Ecogen are in the market.
 Check out the Austrian SPM company who have designed a combined wood pellet stove and Stirling engine.

 Finally, fuel cells hold great promise because there is so much effort going into their development.
 They are small, they have no moving parts and are almost silent, they operate very cleanly and are capable of rapid variation in output.
 Their efficiency can vary greatly, (15% – 50% in terms of their electrical output and over 80% in terms of their total output) depending on the materials they are made of.
 At present there are several companies racing to get their products to market with Ceres having recently signed a deal with Calor to produce a bottled gas CHP product.
 The channel 4 program ‘Home of the Future‘ has featured the BlueGen cogenerator which both heats the house and provides electricity using natural gas.
 It is being marketed by Ceramic Fuel Cells Limited.
 Keep watching the market.